Toufeeqmir/smart-split-ai/README.md

 ## Core User Flow

-1. A user registers or logs in.
+1. A user registers, and a 6-digit OTP is emailed to them via Nodemailer.
+2. The user enters the OTP on the verification screen to activate their account.
+3. Once verified, the user can log in; unverified accounts are blocked from logging in until they complete verification.
-2. The frontend stores the JWT token in localStorage.
+4. The frontend stores the JWT token in localStorage.
-3. Protected API calls include the token in the Authorization header.
+5. Protected API calls include the token in the Authorization header.
-4. Users create expenses and split them with selected members.
+6. Users create expenses and split them with selected members.
-5. The dashboard shows expense history and settlement information.
+7. The dashboard shows expense history and settlement information.
-6. Users can open private chats or create group conversations.
+8. Users can open private chats or create group conversations.
-7. Messages are delivered in real time with presence and seen updates.
+9. Messages are delivered in real time with presence and seen updates.

 ## Main Pages